pappasam/toml-sort/README.md

 ## Usage

 This project can be used as either a Python library or a command line utility.
+I will document the Python library interface in the future when it stabilizes.
+The command line interface should remain fairly stable.

 ### Command line interface